-There is a concessionary footpath to Minninglow from the High Peak Trail, starting at SK20577, and it is well worth exploring respectfully.
+There is a concessionary footpath to Minninglow from the High Peak Trail and it is well worth exploring respectfully.

 This circular walk takes you to the top of the magnificent Minninglow Hill, an ancient and mysterious landmark.
 Minninglow Hill is the site of a collection of Neolithic tombs, dating from around 3,000BC.
 The tombs are still very evident, scattered around a later circular mound constructed in the Bronze Age.
 The whole site is now crowned by a group of tall beech trees and encircled by a further outer ring of younger beech trees, creating a distinctive shape that is recognisable from many points throughout the White Peak.
 There are magnificent views all the way along this walk. [view minninglow walk in full]

 A 13 mile route is relatively flat and uses mostly even terrain.
 The vast majority of the route is on either the Tissington Trail or the High Peak Trail, both former railway lines that have been converted to well-made cinder walking/cycling/riding trails.
 There is a very short section on road, and about 2 miles of the route is uneven and rocky, best suited to all-terrain or mountain bikes.
 Note that the same route is used for the High Peak Trail, the Pennine Bridleway and the Midshires Way, so don’t be concerned if you see signs for any of these names!